Instalab

 An out-of-range TLCA on its own is not actionable.
 What is actionable is the pattern.
 If your fecal TLCA is markedly low alongside low total secondary bile acids and you have gut symptoms, that pattern is worth investigating with a stool-based microbiome test and a clinical workup for inflammatory bowel disease.
 If you have liver risk factors and your bile acid profile shows a heavy shift toward conjugated species, a hepatology workup including a liver enzyme panel, imaging, and a discussion with a hepatologist is the appropriate next step.
 If your result is unexpected and you have no symptoms, retest after several weeks to confirm before drawing conclusions.

-Taurolithocholic Acid is best interpreted alongside these tests.
+Taurolithocholic Acid is included in these pre-built panels.